MOTOROLA

 The Deluxe line consists of a two piece radio set, mounted in the trunk of the vehicle.
 Unlike the Link FM equipment, the Motorola equipment placed the vibrator power supply for the receiver inside the receiver cabinet, rather than in a separate external case.
 Perhaps by virtue of being approximately a year newer than the Link equipment, the Motorola was more advanced in design (as well as being more complicated.)
 The Deluxe line was produced from approximately 1941-1950, at which time it was replaced by the "Research" line, Motorola's new flagship two-way radio product.

-During its production run, the Deluxe line was produced in many configurations and models, for both low band (40 MHz), mid-band (75 MHz) and (later) high band (150 MHz) systems, and was sold throughout the world.
+During its production run, the Deluxe line was produced in many configurations and models, for both low band (40 MHz), mid-band (75 MHz) and (later, after 1946) high band (150 MHz) systems, and was sold throughout the world.
 The equipment would later be referred to colloquially as "Coffin Units" or "Doghouse Radios" by the two-way radio trade.

 The transmitters were available in various power levels and power supply types, and included such numbers as FMT-16V for a 20 Watt vibrator powered low band transmitter, to the more common FMT-30D dynamotor powered 30 Watt transmitter.
 All of the Deluxe Line began as 6 Volt DC powered equipment, although some military applications were supplied with 12 Volt and 24 Volt power supplies.
 Eventually, some of the equipment was converted to 12 Volts in the field when American automobiles changed to 12 Volt batteries in 1956, although the majority were taken out of service and scrapped at that time.
 A twin 807 tube "high power" low band Deluxe transmitter (50 Watts) was available by some time in the late 1940's, although the current to run it on a 6 Volt system was extremely high and required a vehicle equipped with a high output generator or a first-generation Leece-Neville alternator.

-A complete model would be numbered something like "FMTR-30D" or "FMTRU-30D," the complete model number apparently taking the transmitter numeric model number rather than that of the receiver.
-The complete model number only appeared in the manuals and not stamped on the equipment itself.
+A complete "Deluxe" model would be numbered, as an example, "FMTR-30D" or "FMTRU-30D," the complete model number apparently taking the transmitter numeric model number rather than that of the receiver.
+The complete model number only appeared in the manuals and was not stamped on the equipment itself.

 Shown below is the earliest Deluxe line design.
 Later versions had a pull-handle cover latch instead of the top mounted twist handles.
 Note that there are a couple of ways to tell a high band from a low band Deluxe set in old photos.
 The low band sets use prewar "Bendix" style antenna connectors which have a smaller tightening ring and are generally smaller in appearance than the more modern "UHF" Amphenol connectors, which were used on the high band sets.
 Also, on the high band transmitters, there is a small "coupling" screw adjustment hole located on the panel on the left end just above the antenna connector.
 The antenna connectors in the photo below with the legend "Mobile Transmitter and Receiver" can be seen to be UHF style, therefore those sets can be identified as VHF high band.